Host Device Simulator#

 To communicate with the launched process run this in a separate shell:

-Exit the console via the menu or pressing Ctrl-d twice.
-Then stop the system_example app with:
+Exit the console via the GUI menu or by pressing Ctrl-D twice.

 killall system_example